License Codes

 After validating your code the application will attempt to save a license token.
 Note that this token is specific to the CPU on which it was created and will not work if copied to other CPUs.

 On unix systems, including macOS, the license tokens for servers and command-line clients will be saved in ~/.dei-mtp and copied into /etc/dei-mtp if this file is writeable.
-Placing the token in /etc/dei-mtp registers the application for all users of the system.
+Placing the token in /etc/dei-mtp registers the application for all users of the system and is necessary when running movedat or mtping in restricted environments such as behind a CGI webserver.

-On macOS systems, graphical clients store license tokens in their preferences databases: ~/Library/Preferences/com.dataexpedition.DropDat.plist or ~/Library/Preferences/com.dataexpedition.ExpeDat-Desktop.plist.
+On macOS systems, graphical clients store license tokens in their preferences databases: ~/Library/Preferences/com.dataexpedition.DropDat.plist ~/Library/Preferences/com.dataexpedition.ExpeDat-Desktop.plist ~/Library/Preferences/com.dataexpedition.WebDat.plist

 On Windows systems, license tokens will be saved in the Windows registry's Current User class under dei\mtp\ and copied into the Local Machine class if that is writeable.
 A backup token will also be placed in the LocalAppData folder in the file dei\dei-mtp.dat.
 It is important to register server licenses as the same local admin user that will be used to run the service.
 If you use a domain administrator to install a server, or fail to run the installer "As Administrator", the Windows Service may fail to launch.

-Note that if you change your hardware configuration, you may be asked to re-enter your license code.
-For example, the first time you switch from an ethernet to a wireless network, you may need to re-enter your code.
+If you change your hardware configuration, you may need to re-enter your license code.
+For example, the first time you switch from ethernet to wireless or install a new network device, you may need to re-enter your code.

 If an application repeatedly asks for a license code, check the locations cited above, including the Windows registry if applicable.
 If tokens already exist in one or more of these places, delete the token for the affected application from each location and try entering your license code again.
 If your license includes multiple codes, make sure you are using the correct code for your location and the application you are registering.
-If the problem persists, delete all "dei-mtp" files and re-enter license codes for all installed MTP software.
+If license problems persist, delete all "dei-mtp" files and registry tokens, then re-enter license codes for all installed MTP software.

 Preinstalling the License